 - Capacity verification.
 Confirm stated capacity against actual production schedule.
 Some factories quote optimistic volumes they can't deliver during peak season.

 - Compliance review.
-Check labour-law compliance, working hours, minimum wage adherence (€820/month national minimum in 2025), and environmental permits.
+Check labour-law compliance, working hours, minimum wage adherence (€870/month national minimum in 2026), and environmental permits.
 Portuguese factories are largely compliant by EU baseline, but specific issues surface in audits.

-What typically gets a factory rejected: opaque ownership, no verifiable certifications when claimed, refusal to allow site visits, communication delays > 48 hours during sourcing, or any reference call that surfaces unresolved disputes.
+What typically gets a factory rejected: opaque ownership, no verifiable certifications when claimed, refusal to allow site visits, communication delays beyond 48 hours during sourcing, or any reference call that surfaces unresolved disputes.
 Roughly 30% of Portuguese factories we initially evaluate fail one or more of these steps.

 Practical implications: